elkhaligy/Bikeshare-Data-Analysis-Udacity-Project/README.md

 - `user_stats(df)`: Displays statistics on bikeshare users.
 - `display_data(df)`: Displays 5 rows of individual trip data based on user input.
 - `main()`: The main function that orchestrates the program flow.

-## Conclusion

-This project provides valuable insights into bikeshare usage patterns in major US cities.
-By analyzing the data, we can understand the most popular times for bike usage, preferred stations, trip durations, and user demographics.
-This information can be used to improve bikeshare services and encourage more people to use them.

-Feel free to modify and expand the analysis as needed to gain deeper insights into the data.
-Happy analyzing!